 In 2013 we established Plan C, in 2008 we established Plan A and Plan B. We refer to Plan A, Plan B and Plan C together as the Prior Plans.
 Each of the Prior Plans permits the grant of options, or Options, which are subject to transfer restrictions.
-As of December 31, 2013, there were shares underlying outstanding Options granted pursuant to Plan A and shares underlying outstanding Options granted pursuant to Plan C. There are no outstanding Options under Plan B.
+As of December 31, 2013, there were shares underlying outstanding Options granted pursuant to Plan A and There are no outstanding Options under Plan B.